-One thing I learned very quickly when making friends freshman year is how different I am from my classmates.
+One thing I learned very quickly when making friends my freshman year of high school is how different I was from my classmates.
 To give a specific example, the girls I ate lunch with spilled gossip as if it were their second language, continually complaining about one person or another.
 I came home from school one day and told my dad, “I think [my siblings and I] were raised differently.”
 He heartily agreed.

 Toward the end of my sophomore year, I became tired of trying to be a good influence, so I distanced myself from my peers, choosing loneliness over forced conversations.
 With the social aspect removed, I no longer found school appealing.
 I arrived when I did in the morning and left the second I could later that afternoon.
 When the last bell rang, there was no reason for me to stay.

 Then came the day God connected me to a group of Christ-following students I didn’t even know existed, peers who share my morals and values.
 These are people who befriend the loner, bring their Bibles to school, pray over their lunch, and incorporate God into their conversations.
 I had never met anyone like them, and their company was like a breath of fresh air.

 It was because of them that I eventually began going to North Hills where I discovered an entire building full of like-minded people.
 God not only answered my prayer for one genuine friend, He brought along a whole group, a family that has adopted me as one of their own.

 Because of this, I want to encourage you to choose obedience.
 The majority of the people in your life, at school especially, will form circles you won’t be involved in, and that’s okay.
 You don’t need a certain number of friends, just a number of friends you can be certain of, and God will bring them along.
 Maybe not today, maybe not tomorrow, and most definitely not in the way you’d expect, but He’ll bring them along and one day you’ll look back and be able to see how God was walking beside you every step of the way.